MobinaFani/Dental-Caries-Detection/README.md

 from google.colab import drive drive.mount('/content/drive')

-## 🧪 Dataset Structure
+🧪 Dataset Structure

-The dataset should be structured as:
+The dataset should be organized like this:

 Dental_dir/
 │
 ├── Train_dir/